 Market intelligence is essentially the synthesis of four individual components:

 - Competitor Intelligence: Competitor intelligence involves collecting and analyzing data about your competitors' strengths and weaknesses in real-time, as well as information about how they are approaching the market and entering new markets.
+A competitive analysis platform can help you with this process.

 - Product Intelligence: Product intelligence uses real-time data to assess the performance of both your own products and services and those of your competitors.
 Are there product features that are particularly important to customers?
 Are there features they want that a product is missing?
 Is the pricing strategy working effectively?
 What are the explanations for pricing differentials between your product and your competitors?